gl-inet/docs4.x/docs/tutorials/network_storage.md

 **Note**: Some models do not have a TF card slot, please check the hardware specification of each model.

+**Note**: Some models do not support Samba, due to small flash space.

 ## Insert Storage Device

 For TF card, you need to power off the router first, insert the TF card and then power on the router.